9 Top Companies that Buy Houses for Cash in 2024

 4. Assessment: The company schedules a walkthrough of the property to evaluate its condition, usually within 24 to 48 hours.

-5. Firm offer: The company makes a firm offer (usually within 24 hours, sometimes on-site after the walkthrough) that you can accept or decline.
+5. Firm offer: The company makes a firm offer (typically within 24 hours, sometimes on-site after the walkthrough) that you can accept or decline.
 Most of these companies will not negotiate on price, so the offer is typically “take it or leave it.”

-6. Closing: If you accept the offer, you and the company will each sign the contract and the closing process will begin.
+6. Closing: If you accept the offer, you and the company will each sign the contract, and the closing process will begin.
 Some firms offer a large deposit or assist with moving costs, and a few may even pay for the home upfront.

 7. Payment: The seller receives payment quickly, generally within seven days to a few weeks, although this varies by company.
 Sellers who work with a house buying company often enjoy flexibility in selecting a move-out date that works for them.